salimdason/genemapper/README.rst

 Overview
 --------

-GeneMapper provides two main functionalities:
+GeneMapper provides two main functions:

 1. **Metadata Retrieval**:
    - Extracts an accession number from a FASTA header and fetches the corresponding GenBank record from NCBI.